Find out how much you should save in case you lose your job.

 Assess your access to funds.

-There are a couple of options when it comes to getting emergency cash.
+There are a couple of options when getting emergency cash.
 Especially so if you’re a homeowner.

 A line of credit home equity loan allows you to access the value in your property without putting it on the market.
 Home equity lines of credit work like a credit card.
 You’re able to draw on the equity in your home for whatever reason and you only pay interest on what you’ve taken.
 This is generally seen as a last resort for people who’ve lost their job as the a home equity loan reduces the portion of your home you actually own.